-End-stage heart failure is a disease in which the heart muscle is failing severely in its attempt to pump blood through the body.
-It means other treatments are no longer working.
 End-stage heart failure is the final stage of heart failure.
+The heart muscle is failing severely in its attempt to pump blood through the body.
+Other treatments are no longer working.
 Despite its name, a diagnosis of heart failure does not mean the heart is about to stop beating.
-The term failure means the heart muscle is failing to pump blood normally because it is damaged or very weak, or both.
+The term failure means the heart muscle is failing to pump blood normally because it is damaged, very weak, or both.

 Some causes of heart failure include: